Table of Contents

 There are various synthetic polymers developed so far.
-Let us study in brief about few of the synthetic polymers used in everyday life-
+Let us study in brief about a few of the synthetic polymers used in everyday life-

-Some of the uses are given below-
+Some uses are given below-

-- The polymer called Polyethylene is used in plastic bags and film wraps.
+- The polymer called polyethylene is used in plastic bags and film wraps.

-- The synthetic polymer Polystyrene is used in cabinets and in packaging.
+- The synthetic polymer polystyrene is used in cabinets and in packaging.